How to Run a Successful Email Marketing Campaign (Step by Step Guide)

 asana welcome email series

 Don’t overwhelm your subscribers by emailing too often.
 That will send them straight to the spam button.
-Instead, please stick to the schedule you’ve told them about so they know what to expect.
+Instead, stick to the schedule you’ve told them about so they know what to expect.

 Feel free to ask for subscriber input on email scheduling via a poll or survey.
 You can also offer an “opt down” option for those who love your emails but don’t want to get them as often.